 Today’s job seekers make a mistake that was already made by George Bailey.
-Don’t underestimate yourself, always remember about you value.
+Don’t underestimate yourself, always remember about your value.
 You can even make cover letter mistakes and make another try to succeed.
 If there come moments, when you think you are useless, recall everything you have done and achieved.
 You have definitely done more, than you can imagine now, in a bad mood.
-You are worthy, you are real professional.
+You are worthy, you are really professional.

 The Santa Clause

-This fantasy Xmas family holiday comedy tells ridiculous situation, when Scott Calvin finds a business card that belonged to Santa Clause.
+This fantasy Xmas family holiday comedy tells a ridiculous situation when Scott Calvin finds a business card that belonged to Santa Clause.
 It tells that someone, who finds this card, to put it on the suit.
 However, he doesn’t read another side, which tells that someone, who takes a card, becomes a new Santa.